marilius12/taxes/pages/basics-of-taxation.md

 Each jurisdiction has its own rules for determining tax residency.
 Some countries apply residency tests (ex: SRT in the UK, substantial presence test in the US, etc.).

 Tax residency is a question of **fact**.
 Usually, tax authorities publish guidelines on tax residency that you can read online.
-The fine print can be found in the applicable tax act(s) as well as case law.
+The fine print can be found in the tax act(s) and case law.
 Finally, any DTTs that are in place will overwrite local laws.

 ### Individual residency

 An individual is taxed based on where they are a tax resident.
-The following factors are commonly taken into account:
+The following factors are commonly (but not always) taken into account:

 - **183 day rule**
   - automatically a tax resident if you spend more than 183 days in any 12-month period
 - **center of vital interests**
   - based on residential ties (business, economic, social, etc.)
     - ex: primary residence, property, job/business, bank accounts, documents/IDs, memberships
-  - may trump the 183-day rule depending on the DTT
+  - may supersede the 183-day rule depending on the DTT
 - habitual (or permanent) **abode**, principal place of **sojourn**, etc. of person and/or their **spouse and dependents**
 - nationality/**citizenship** (ex: US)